SeemplicityDev/after-18/README.md

 ## Brief

-A Chrome Extension that works only on Github’s “pull request” pages, and changes the text on the “Merge” button after a given hour (18:00 in our case) to remind the developer about the consequences of pressing that button.
+A browser extension that works only on Github’s “pull request” pages, and changes the text on the “Merge” button after a given hour (18:00 in our case) to remind the developer about the consequences of pressing that button.

 ## Installation Instructions